Quality matters when hiring for a big project. Call a Best Pick now!

 Air Leakage measures how quickly air escapes through joints or cracks in a window or door.
 A lower AL number equals less air leakage.

 The standard value is 0.3 cf·m/ft².
-The air leakage rating is important because openings in windows and doors can allow moisture to enter your home and create
+The air leakage rating is important because openings in windows and doors can allow moisture to enter your home and create mold, which could lead to health issues.
+Moreover, properly sealed windows and doors can save homeowners money on heating and cooling bills by better preserving the home’s interior temperature.

 Condensation Resistance measures a window’s resistance to moisture buildup.
 Condensation Resistance is rated on a scale from 0 to 100.
-Look for a higher number
+Look for a higher number for windows with a high resistance to buildup, especially in wet or humid climates.

 If you would like to find out the NFRC rating for your current windows and doors, visit the NFRC online directory to search for your products.